-Besides different aquariums showing life under and above water, the have also crocodiles and sea otters.
-In their tropical rainforest, you will beautiful butterflies, birds, and the world’s biggest freshwater fish, the Arapaima.
+Besides different aquariums showing life under and above water, they have also crocodiles and sea otters.
+Then, in their tropical rainforest, you will admire beautiful butterflies, birds, and the world’s biggest freshwater fish, the Arapaima.

 The aquarium is open year-round daily Monday to Sunday 10 a. m. to 5 p. m.
 (Monday to 9 p. m.)

 Phew – that sure is a long list, right?!
 And for those who still cannot believe it: Yes, all these attractions are included in the Copenhagen Card – and the transport there and back, too!